LieberInstitute/SPEAQeasy/README.md

 _##**TODO**##_: describe species and data types (single, paired, etc.) accepted by the pipeline.

 ## Genomes

+This pipeline works for the following genomes and versions:

 | Genome Build | Organism |
 |--------|------|